AnWiercze/NanopoReaTA/README.md

 The docker container setup will be finished when the following line occurs:
 Listening on http://0.0.0.0:8080

-You can now navigate to a browser of your choice on your local machine and type in the following URL: http://localhost:8080/
+6. You can now navigate to a browser of your choice on your local machine and type in the following URL: http://localhost:8080/

-NanopoReaTA should now appear on the browser window.
+7. NanopoReaTA should now appear on the browser window.

 ## Usage
 Before running/exploiting real experiments with NanopoReaTA, we highly recommend to test the app, first (see [Testing](#testing) for more information).
 NanopoReaTA operates with a backend preprocessing pipeline based on [nextflow](https://www.nextflow.io/) and multiple R and python based scripts for downstream analyses.
 All results are visualized within the [R shiny](https://shiny.rstudio.com/) based frontend.

 ### Welcome Page
-When the application is started, the welcome page is shown and contains a **Start NanopoReaTA** button as well as the [NanopoReaTA](#nanoporeata---nanopore-real-time-analysis-pipeline) manual.
+When the application is started, the welcome page is shown and contains a **Start analysis** button as well as the [NanopoReaTA](#nanoporeata---nanopore-real-time-analysis-pipeline) manual.

 ### Metadata Creator
 After pushing the **Start NanopoReaTA** button the user is linked to a metadata creator page.
 If the user already created his or her own metadata file, he or her can skip this step and provide the path to the file in the configuation page.
-If not, the user should enter the samples, conditions and replicates of the running sequencing experiment and must then download the self-created metadata file.
 Please be aware of the format described below (tab-separated).
+If no metadata file is available, the user should enter the samples, conditions, and replicates of the running sequencing experiment and must then download the self-created metadata file.
 If samples are barcoded the samples must be named after their barcodes (barcode01-barcode96) - meaning the folder names that MinKNOW automatically creates must match.
 Once the self-created metadata is downloaded it can be locally renamed and moved.
 By clicking the blue arrow on the bottom right of the page the configuration of the processing can be initiated.

 #### Example metadata file